Egyptian Art in Nine European Museums in Hannover, Hildesheim, Berlin, Copenhagen, Edinburgh & Glasgow

 Cancellations and Refunds

 International flights are not included in the cost of the trip.
 If you do not arrive or depart on the designated group flights, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 Please send your complete air schedule as soon as you have it.
+COVID NOTE: Due to the pandemic, flight schedules constantly change so the internal itinerary may have to change slightly.
 NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 The private tours of museums and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.